green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

 Please be aware that the timestamps of the note do not have to be identical with any command or action of the container.
 If the timestamp however does not fall into the time window of your measurement run it will not be displayed in the frontend.

+### Unsupported Docker Compose features

+All features not listed here are not supported by the Green Metrics Tool.

+Since we allow the import of [Docker Compose](https://docs.docker.com/compose/compose-file) files this can lead to importing unsupported features.

+GMT will error in this case.
+If you do not want that add the `ignore-unsupported-compose` key after you have tested your *usage_scenario.yml* file.